capjamesg/jamesg-indieauth/README.md

 Using the keys above, this application will be able to authenticate you using Twitter, GitHub, and Okta.

+Finally, add a secret key to your config.py file:

+    SECRET_KEY = "KEY"

+This key is used by Flask and is required for this web application to run.
+Your secret key must be kept secret.

 Next, run the IndieAuth server using Flask:

     python3 app.py